AincradOT/platform/README.md

 - CI service accounts and Workload Identity Federation for GitHub Actions
 - GitHub organisation settings, core repositories, teams and branch protections

-Application and service repositories consume these foundations.
+Application and service repositories consume these platform.
 They do not modify them.

-For the full rationale behind these patterns, the pitfalls of the old “bare metal and XAMPP” model, and how application repositories are expected to consume this platform, see the [`Golden path`](https://aincradot.github.io/foundations/golden-path) write-up.
+For the full rationale behind these patterns, the pitfalls of the old “bare metal and XAMPP” model, and how application repositories are expected to consume this platform, see the [`Golden path`](https://aincradot.github.io/platform/golden-path) write-up.

 ## Scope